 Premier Health, in conjunction with Cloud Practice, is focused on developing proprietary technology to deliver quality healthcare through the combination of connected primary care clinics, telemedicine, and an artificial intelligence (AI) enabled patient portal.
 The Company is planning to aggressively grow its patient base through acquisition and organic growth over the next 12 months.
-In addition to primary care clinics, Premier Health is planning on acquiring, and/or partnering with, other businesses and technologies that complement its business plan.
+Premier Health is planning on acquiring, and/or partnering with, other businesses and technologies that complement its businesse plan.
 This patient centric approach has been very well received and the company will continue to find ways to improve access to convenient and efficient healthcare.